VlahovicN/terraform-project-1/README.md

 ## Next steps

-This project is not finished — I plan to keep expanding it by adding more AWS services such as ebs, efs, cloudwatch etc.
+This project is not finished — I plan to keep expanding it by adding more AWS services.